jakearchibald/wittr/README.md

 ## Troubleshooting

-* Errors while executing `npm run serve`
+* Errors while executing `npm run serve`.
-  * The first thing to try is to upgrade to latest version of node
+  * The first thing to try is to upgrade to latest version of node.
-  * If latest version also produces errors, try installing v4.5.0
+  * If latest version also produces errors, try installing v4.5.0.
-    * An easy for that would be to use `nvm` as discussed [here](http://stackoverflow.com/a/7718438/1585523)
+    * An easy fix for that would be [to use `nvm`](http://stackoverflow.com/a/7718438/1585523).
-* If you faced any node-sass errors, try running `npm rebuild node-sass --force` or remove __node_modules__ folder and run `npm install` again
+* If you get any node-sass errors, try running `npm rebuild node-sass --force` or the remove `node_modules` folder and run `npm install` again